 A former standout college basketball player, Christine is the author of Why She Plays: The World of Women's Basketball (University of Nebraska Press 2008).
 Why She Plays provides a unique perspective on the driving force of the female basketball player, from youth basketball up through the WNBA and beyond.

 The Journal News named Christine a 2008 Hudson Valley PROUD Woman of the Year and the Rockland Economic Development Commission named her as one of Rockland County’s Forty Under 40 in 2009.
 Mount Saint Mary College awarded her the 2013 Distinguished Alumni Award for her volunteer work and professional accomplishments.
 The Women’s Sports Foundation named her a finalist for a Billie Award in Journalism in 2009.
 The Middletown Connecticut Sports Hall of Fame inducted Christine into their 2011 class for her high school accomplishments as a three-sport athlete at Mercy High School in Middletown, Connecticut.
 Mount Saint Mary College inducted Christine into their 2015 Athletic Hall of Fame Class for her achievements as a basketball player.

 Christine received a Master of Arts in Liberal Studies from Wesleyan University and is the recipient of the University’s Rulewater Prize.
-She resides in Clinton, Connecticut and enjoys cooking, gardening, hiking.
+She resides in Clinton, Connecticut, and enjoys cooking, gardening, and hiking.